 Two BLM National Monuments sponsored artists in 2012 and 2013.
 Their work provides a variety of perspectives on the landscapes.
+This page is a showcase of artwork created at the Canyons of the Ancients National Monument in Colorado.
 To view larger versions of the artwork, click on the images.

 Jeff Potter, May 2013

 Jeff Potter, a painter living in Alameda, New Mexico, shared his vision of Canyons of the Ancients at the Anasazi Heritage Center.
 The New Mexico native paints with pastels, watercolor, and oil paints. he also creates woodblock and linoleum prints.
 The prolific artist has also participated in regional exhibitions in Texas and Utah.

 Above: "Trail Canyon," 2013